 The Company's outstanding common stock warrants issued in connection with certain equity and debt financings that occurred in 2013 through 2015 are classified as liabilities in the accompanying condensed consolidated balance sheets because of certain contractual terms that preclude equity classification.
-The Company estimates the fair value of common stock warrants at each reporting period until the earlier of the exercise of the warrants, at which time the liability will be revalued and reclassified to stockholders' equity, or expiration of the warrants.
+The Company estimates the fair value of common stock warrants at each reporting period until the earlier of the exercise of the warrants, at which time the liability will be revalued and reclassified to stockholders' equity, or expiration of the warrants, at which time any remaining liability will be settled and credited to other (expense) income, net.
 The determination of fair value of these common stock warrants requires management to make certain assumptions regarding subjective input variables such as timing, probability and valuation impact of certain potential strategic events, expected term, dividends, expected volatility and risk-free interest rates.
 If actual results are not consistent with the Company's assumptions and judgments used in making these estimates, the Company may be required to increase or decrease other (expense) income, net, which could be material to the Company's results of operations.